gesiscss/widd-example/README.md

 # widd-example

-We provide an overview of the usage of notebooks.gesis.org from June 2019 to September 2020.
-The project analyses the most popular binder repositories launched via notebooks.gesis.org and the number of launches.
-The analysis uses data from the GESIS Notebooks [API for launch events](https://notebooks.gesis.org/gallery/api/v1.0/).
+We provide an overview of the usage of Workflow integrated Data Documentation.

 The project is intended for demonstration purposes and has the following materials included.